Methodology

 yfinance is still used for parts of the fundamentals pipeline.
 It is a pragmatic dependency, not an ideal one.
 We mitigate the risk with an aggressive own cache, a process-wide circuit breaker that trips on rate-limit or error bursts, and validators that reject unit-jump corruption before it reaches the model.

-XBRL filings from the exchanges are progressively replacing yfinance for fields that are reliably tagged.
+NSE/BSE XBRL filings are progressively replacing the yfinance fallback for fields that are reliably tagged.
 The rollout is line-item-by-line-item rather than a cutover, because any given filing’s quality varies by filer.

 Known limitations